daniellawrence/dansysadm.com_old/src/blog/installing_zfs_on_ubuntu_1204_n40l.md

 ```

-This will also work on linux mint.
+This will also work on Linux mint.